kirbysayshi/kirbysayshi.github.com/_posts/2020-03-21-using-react-patterns-for-structured-config.md

 - JSX transpiles to Function calls
 - Those Function calls output a _description_ of the Component and the props it will receive (including its `children` descriptions)
-- The description(s) are walked to eventually output a DOM (or another target)
+- The description(s) are walked, and the Components executed, to eventually output a DOM (or another target)

 We can either try to hew close to JSX's transpiled output, or go with something simpler or more ergonomic.
 First, back to our dashboard example: